-Contact McGowan, Hood & Felder, LLC if you were harmed by a defective product
+Contact McGowan, Hood, Felder & Phillips, LLC if you were harmed by a defective product

-McGowan, Hood & Felder, LLC handles complex product liability claims on behalf of victims and their families.
+McGowan, Hood, Felder & Phillips, LLC handles complex product liability claims on behalf of victims and their families.
 If you or your loved one was hurt, we want to help.
 Please call 803-327-7800 or fill out our contact form for a free consultation at one of our offices throughout South Carolina.